You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting: Introduction

 \definecolor{darkgreen}{rgb}{0.0, 0.5, 0.0}

-In order to generate texts with low SER while maintaining text quality, we propose a prompt-based test time correction pipeline that encourages the model to include missed slots identified by a slot error checker.
-The overall inference process is illustrated in Figure 2 (see the inference section).
-Initially, the fine-tuned T5 model receives the input slots and generates the initial predictions.
-The slot error checker then verifies if any slot is missing from the output.
-If a slot is found to be missing, we label the corresponding error-correcting prompts along with the missed input value.
-During the regeneration process, these error-correcting prompts prompt the fine-tuned T5 model to include the omitted slot value in its subsequent prediction.
-An example is provided in Table 1, where the text mentions the name 'Tom Clancy' and the presence of a 'Linux' game, but omits the release year '1999'.
-To indicate potential slot omissions to the T5 model, we label the input slot value '1999' using three error-correcting prompts: <token1>, <token2>, and <token3>.
-Subsequently, we feed the prompted input to the T5 model for re-prediction, which has a higher probability of incorporating the previously missed slot.
+Inspired by previous works, we propose a prompt-based, test-time correction pipeline, VCP, designed to encourage the model to include missed slots identified by a slot error checker while maintaining text quality.
+The inference process is illustrated in \hyperref[fig:Figure2]{Figure 2}.
+Initially, the fine-tuned T5 model receives the input slots and generates initial predictions.
+The slot error checker then verifies whether any slots are missing from the output.
+If a slot is missing, we label the corresponding error-correcting prompts along with the missed input value.
+During the regeneration process, these error-correcting prompts guide the fine-tuned T5 model to include the omitted slot value in its subsequent prediction.
+An example is shown in \hyperref[tab:1]{Table 1}.

-To enable the aforementioned error-correcting re-generation process, it is necessary to train error-correcting prompts that encourage the model to include slots it had previously missed.
-The training process for prompts is outlined in the training section of Figure 2.
-Specifically, in the Data Generation process (see \hyperref[da]{Data Generation}), a data generator is utilized to create unseen prompted inputs along with their corresponding ground truth, which is used to construct the prompt initialization training dataset and the prompt training dataset.
+To enable the aforementioned error-correcting regeneration process, it is necessary to train error-correcting prompts that encourage the model to include slots it previously missed.
+Since the slot error checker relies on trivial rules, the trained prompts must guide the T5 model in such a way that it does not alter its prediction when the prompt is mislabeled.
+The training process for these prompts is outlined in the training section of \hyperref[fig:Figure2]{Figure 2}.
+Specifically, in the Data Generation process, a data generator is used to create unseen prompted inputs along with their corresponding ground truths.
+This serves to construct both the prompt initialization training dataset and the prompt training dataset.
 During training, we first train the prompt initialization and then fine-tune the prompt embedding based on the initialized prompt.
-These error-correcting prompts are designed to instruct the fine-tuned T5 model to include the labeled slot values it had previously missed in its predictions.
+These error-correcting prompts are designed to direct the fine-tuned T5 model to include the labeled slot values it previously missed in its predictions.
+During training, the model and the prompts are exposed to scenarios where slots are mislabeled by error-correcting prompts, teaching them to disregard inaccurate labels.
+Our method achieves a lower SER while maintaining competitive text fluency compared to other methods.